 Camping is not only an outing and enjoyment but it also serve as a learning method of how to live close to the nature.
 Once we are enjoying the camping, we often forget and disregard the environment and mistreat it with our careless behavior.

-The authorities like previous years have devised plans and programs and are creating awareness among the campers on safety and environmental concerns through media, notices, bill boards and banners.
+The Bahrain authorities, like previous years, have devised plans and programs and are creating awareness among the campers on safety and environmental concerns through media, notices, bill boards and banners.
 As per the rules, the campers are required to camp at least 150 meters away from any oil and gas fields and more than 50 meters away from the electricity voltage pylons and main roads to ensure their safety.
-This year, officials have ambitious plans to organize awareness campaigns to combat littering menace and imposing fines on violators.

 The Supreme Camping Season Committee has asked the campers to camp in the allocated areas, register their camps and obtain camping label stressing that camps that are not registered or against the rules will be removed.
 The campers are asked to place the label in a clear and prominent place.
 Placing of fencing or installing signs, poles as well as afforestation work before the start of camping season are not allowed.
 The committee has also urged campers to maintain their safety by providing safety equipment in tents like a fire extinguisher and a first-aid kit, not to use open fires or stoves inside tents and provide an independent venue for the kitchen.